thehapax/bitshares.foundation/accounting.md

 In the future you can expect regular updates on the accounting of BitShares Blockchain Foundation to ensure the highest standards in transparency and accountability.
 We feel the deep desire to support the BitShares community and ensure that uncertainties that appear are covered and resolved as quickly as possible.

-Further, we hope that we can continue to grow our reputation within the BitShares shareholders and the whole community to receive sufficient trust to do what we are planning to do with BitShares.
+Further, we hope that we can continue to grow our reputation within the BTS holders and the whole community to receive sufficient trust to do what we are planning to do with BitShares.

 If you want to support our efforts, please don't hesitate to get in contact with us (`info@bitshares.foundation`) or donate to `donations.bitshares.foundation`.
 We would like to emphasise that the BitShares Blockchain Foundation is a registered **non-profit** entity in the Netherlands which means that all funds donated will need to go into following our foundations' goals: Growing BitShares.